 The option to take an 83(b) election creates one major difference between restricted stock and restricted stock units.
 This election is only available to those with restricted stock, and it allows you to pay income tax when the restricted stock is granted, instead of when it vests.

 Usually, restricted stock is taxed when the shares vest.
 The taxable amount is equal to the vested shares times the share price.
-But an 83(b) election can potentially help you pay less taxes on the restricted stock.
+But an 83(b) election can potentially help you pay fewer taxes on the restricted stock.

 This election is used as a strategy to hopefully lower the amount of tax you will pay on your restricted stock.
 But in an attempt to pay less in tax, you take on the risk that you will actually pay more in tax than had you not elected the 83(b).